jbms/sphinx-immaterial/docs/admonitions.rst

       :class: example
       :open:

-      Use the ``:open:`` option as a flag to expand the admonition by default.
+      Use the :rst:`:open:` option as a flag to expand the admonition by default.

 .. rst-example::

    .. details:: Closed by default
       :class: help

-      Without the ``:open:`` flag, the admonition is collapsed by default.
+      Without the :rst:`:open:` flag, the admonition is collapsed by default.

 Removing the title
 ******************